Students heading to campus this fall will pay more for their education thanks to higher federal student loan rates.

-Each year, the government sets a new rate for loans disbursed during the following school year.
-Rates for graduate student loans and Direct PLUS Loans will also move higher.
+Each year, the government sets a new rate for federal loans disbursed during the following school year.
+As of July 1, 2018, new rates on federal student debt took effect, impacting undergraduate, graduate, and PLUS Loans.

 “Historically, student loan rates are still fairly low,” said Mark Kantrowitz, a well-known expert on student financial aid.
 “Over the course of a year, we’re looking at an increase equal to the cost of a pizza.”